ajpeacock0/dotfiles/README.md

 Installs the Powershell Modules referenced by my PowerShell profile.

+### `powershell/link.ps1`

+Create symlinks for Windows powershell config and profile.

+This must be done with admin permissions.

 ### `link.ps1`

 Create symlinks for any Powershell dotfiles in the home directory.

+This must be done with admin permissions.

+### `vim/install.ps1`

+### `vim/link.ps1`

+This must be done with admin permissions.